Binno: A 1st-order method for Bi-level Nonconvex Nonsmooth Optimization for Matrix Factorizations: Introduction

 \section{Introduction}

-Bi-level optimization problems consist of two nested optimization tasks organized in a hierarchical structure.
-The upper-level problem determines variables that influence the lower-level problem.
-A solution of a bi-level problem is optimal with respect to (wrt) both levels, but under a hierarchy: the upper-level decision anticipates and guides the optimal response of the lower level.
-Such optimization settings naturally arise in decision science and learning problems, where dependencies exist between two coupled optimization processes \cite{dempe2020bilevel,del2023bi, del2025penalty}.
+Bi-level optimization problems consist of two nested { tasks} in a hierarchical structure.
+The {upper level} determines variables that influence the {lower level}.
+A solution {is optimal for both levels} under {this} hierarchy: the {upper-level} decision anticipates {the lower-level} optimal response. {These problems arise naturally} in decision science and learning{, where two optimization processes are coupled} \cite{dempe2020bilevel,del2023bi, del2025penalty}.
+In this paper, we { focus on} the following bi-level problem: